toxicity1985/atoum-documentation/source/en/how_to_write_test_cases/given-if-and-then.inc.rst

                ->isEqualTo(4)
    ;

-It's important to note that these keywords don't have any another purpose than giving the test a more readable form.
-They don't supplement the test with any technical effect.
-The only goal here is to help the reader, human or more specifically developer, to understand what's happening in the test.
+It's important to note that these keywords don't have any another purpose than presenting the test in a more readable format.
+They don't serve any technical purpose.
+The only goal is to help the reader, human or more specifically developer, to quickly understand what's happening in the test.

-Thus, ``given``, ``if`` and ``and`` specify the prerequisites assertions that follows the keyword ``then`` pass.
+Thus, ``given``, ``if`` and ``and`` specify the prerequisite assertions that follow the keyword ``then`` to pass.

-However, no grammar is ruling the order nor the syntax of these keywords in atoum.
+However, there are no rules or grammar that dictate the order ot syntax of these keywords in atoum.

-As a result, the developer has to use the keywords wisely in order to make the test as readable as possible.
-Wrongly used, you could end up with tests written like the following :
+As a result, the developer should use the keywords wisely in order to make the test as readable as possible.
+If used incorrectly you could end up with tests like the following :

 .. code-block:: php